mendiolamj/cg-cloud-foundations-wiki/Terraform-Lab.md

 terraform apply
 ```

 7. Verify the created resource in the AWS management console.
 Congrats!
-You have now seen IaC in action - using
+You have now seen IaC in action.
 8. Now destroy this resource.
 Execute:

 ```console